mbshbn/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I applied a Gaussian smoothing.
-Next, the Canny function is applied.
-Then, a polygon area with four vertices is selected, and then the Hough lines are drawn.
+* Conversion to grayscale using `cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)`
+* Gaussian smoothing uisng `cv2.GaussianBlur(img, (kernel_size, kernel_size), 0)`
+* Edge Detection using Canny algorithm, using `cv2.Canny(img, low_threshold, high_threshold)`
+* Defining the region of interest.
+This is the area in front of the fixed camera that the lanes appear.
+I defined an array of four points as the verticies of the polygon, and fill the pixels inside the polygon with a color `cv2.fillPoly`.
+Then the function returns the image only where the mask pixels are nonzero using `cv2.bitwise_and`.
+* Finding line segments in the binary image using the probabilistic Hough transform using `cv2.HoughLinesP`.
+The inputs to this function are the distance and anular resolution in pixels of the Hough grid.
+Also, the minimum number of votes (intersections in Hough grid cell), the minimum number of pixels making up a line, and the maximum gap in pixels between connectable line segments.
+  * To visualize the result, I defined a function called `draw_lines`.
+* Combining the oiginal image and the output of the prevoius step using `cv2.addWeighted`.

+the Hough lines are drawn.
 In the end, the image is combined with the output with Hough lines.

 To draw a single line on the left and right lanes, I modified the draw_lines() function by extrapolating lines.
 The left and right lines are distinguished using their slope. usually, the slope is about 0.6 or -0.6.
 Having this number, to avoid small white and yellow marks on the ground affecting the lines, those who have slope very different than these normal slopes are ignored.
 Although this is applied to filter lines before extrapolating, sometimes the extrapolated line may have a slope very different than the usual range. to avoid reporting wrong lines, the lines after extrapolation are filtered, and those that do not have a usual slope are ignored.